cvonk/gas-sheets-merge/README.md

-# Merge Google Sheets (Google Apps Script for Sheets)
+# Merge Two Google Sheets (Google Apps Script for Sheets)

 Combines the information from two Google Sheets.
 For example, the script can be used to combine *people* information exported from a LDAP system with a project assignment list.